 Telehealth (virtual consultations)

-Telehealth is when you have clinical contact with a healthcare provider that isn't in person.
+Telehealth is when you have clinical contact with a healthcare provider that is not in person.
 This might be over the phone, via video conferencing or using some other technology.
 Clinical contact over the phone or via video conferencing may also be called a virtual consultation.

 Not every appointment can be virtual.
 Your healthcare provider may need to see you in person so they can examine you.